Hilary Hahn: Musical career

 She has also performed as a chamber musician.
 Since 1992 she has performed nearly every year with the Skaneateles Chamber Music Festival in Skaneateles, New York.
 From 1995 to 2000 she performed and studied chamber music at the Marlboro Music Festival in Vermont, and in 1996 she was an artist and a member of the chamber music mentoring program of The Chamber Music Society of Lincoln Center.
 In 2004 she toured Saint Petersburg, Russia, with the Poulenc Trio.

 Hahn has been interested in cross-genre collaboration and pushing musical boundaries.
 She began performing and touring in crossover duos with singer-songwriter Josh Ritter in 2007 and with singer-songwriter Tom Brosseau in 2005.
 She has recorded songs with "…And You Will Know Us By the Trail of Dead".
 In 2012 she released an album with German pianist and composer Hauschka (Volker Bertelmann) titled Silfra.
 The songs on the disc were completely improvised.
 Silfra was produced by Valgeir Sigurðsson.
 According to her, "Other musicians cross genres all the time.
 For me it's not crossover—I just enter their world.
 It frees you up to think in a different way from what you've been trained to do."

 In June 2014, Hahn was awarded the Glashütte Original MusikFestspiel-Preis of the Dresden Music Festival.

 Since 2016, she has piloted free concerts for parents with infants, a knitting circle, a community dance workshop, a yoga class, and art students.
 She plans to continue these community-oriented concerts, encouraging people to combine live performances with their interests outside the concert hall and providing opportunities for parents to hear music with their infants, who might be barred from traditional concerts.

 In 2020, Hahn and AI roboticist and tech entrepreneur Carol E. Reiley cofounded DeepMusic.ai to work with artists and AI companies to amplify human creativity.

+In August 2022, Classic FM listed Hahn as one of the 25 greatest violinists of all time.

+In January 2024 she was awarded the 2024 Avery Fisher Prize.

+Gramophone named Hahn's Deutsche Grammophon recording of Eugène Ysaÿe's violin sonatas its Record of the Year for 2024.